Business

 Note: Productions eligible to receive the Nova Scotia Film and Television Production Incentive Fund are not eligible for DATC.

-Provided by the Government of Nova Scotia, the Incentive Fund provides funding for projects with a Nova Scotia spend of at least $25,000 (before HST).
+The NSPIF provides funding for projects with a Nova Scotia spend of at least $25,000 (before HST).
 Eligible corporations must have a permanent establishment in Nova Scotia and be engaged primarily in the creation of film or video productions for public viewing.

 Ontario

-Administered by Ontario Creates, the OFTTC is a refundable tax credit based upon eligible Ontario labour expenditures with respect to an eligible Ontario production.
 The base rate on Ontario labour expenditures is 35%, with an additional enhanced rate of 40% for first-time producers on the first $240,000 of qualifying labour, plus a regional bonus of 10% for productions that are shot in Ontario entirely outside of the Greater Toronto Area (GTA), or that have at least five location days in Ontario (or in the case of a television series, the number of location days is at least equal to the number of episodes), and at least 85% of the location days in Ontario are outside the GTA.
-To be eligible, a company must be a Canadian corporation that is Canadian controlled, has a permanent establishment in Ontario, and files an Ontario corporate tax return.
-In addition, the individual producer of the production must have been an Ontario resident for tax purposes at the end of both of the two calendar years prior to commencement of principal photography.
-Eligible productions must spend at least 75% of total final costs on Ontario expenditures, and must have an agreement with an Ontario-based Canadian distributor or CRTC-licensed broadcaster for the production to be shown in Ontario within two years of completion.
-Application is made to Ontario Creates for a certificate of eligibility, which the production company files with the Canada Revenue Agency together with its tax return in order to claim the OFTTC.
+Wholly animated productions which create at least 85% of key animation in Ontario outside of the GTA qualify for the regional bonus

-Administered by Ontario Creates, the OPSTC is a refundable tax credit based upon Ontario qualifying production expenditures (labour, service contracts and tangible property expenditures) with respect to an eligible film or television production.
-The OPSTC is calculated as 21.5% of all qualifying production expenditures incurred in Ontario.
-A qualifying corporation’s Ontario labour expenditures, including Ontario labour paid under an eligible service contract, must be at least 25% of the qualifying production expenditures claimed.
-An eligible company can be a Canadian or foreign-owned corporation that carries on a film or video production, or production services business, at a permanent establishment in Ontario.
 The production cost must exceed $1 million CAD, except in the case of a series consisting of two or more episodes, or a pilot for such a series.
 In the case of a series or pilot, the cost for each episode that has a running time of less than 30 minutes must exceed $100,000 CAD, and the cost for episodes with a longer running time must exceed $200,000 CAD.
+Where principal photography commences on or after November 1, 2022, eligible productions must be made for commercial exploitation by one or more of the following means: Theatrical distribution, Television broadcast, or Alternative means (productions made available online, by VOD, or on physical media).
+For productions where principal photography began after August 24, 2023, Screen credit requirements now apply (at the end of each episode if it’s a Serie).
 Application is made to Ontario Creates for a certificate of eligibility, which the production company files with the Canada Revenue Agency together with its tax return in order to claim the OPSTC.

 Administered by Ontario Creates, the OIDMTC is a refundable tax credit based on eligible Ontario labour expenditures and eligible marketing and distribution expenses claimed by a qualifying corporation with respect to interactive digital media products.
 There are four types of products that can be claimed under the OIDMTC: non-specified products 40%, specified products 35%, eligible digital games developed by a qualifying digital game corporation 35%, and eligible digital games developed by a specialized digital game corporation 35%.
 There is no limit on the amount of eligible Ontario labour expenditures that may qualify, and there is no per-project or annual corporate limits on the amount of the OIDMTC that may be claimed.
 Eligible marketing and distribution expenses are capped at $100,000 per non-specified product.
 A qualifying corporation is a Canadian corporation that is Canadian or foreign owned, which develops an eligible product at a permanent establishment in Ontario operated by it, and files an Ontario tax return.
 Application is made to the Ontario Creates for a certificate of eligibility, which the qualifying corporation files with the Canada Revenue Agency together with its tax return in order to claim the OIDMTC.

 Administered by Innovation PEI on behalf of the Province of Prince Edward Island, the film production fund supports the development and growth of the private-sector film and television industry in Prince Edward Island.
 The fund provides a rebate base of 32%–35% of eligible Prince Edward Island expenditures for work completed in PEI, to make it a competitive location for productions and encourage the development, training and hiring of PEI’s film personnel.
 Applications must be submitted prior to the beginning of production.
-Productions must be new productions with budgets of at least $25,000 and have a commercial licence agreement.
+Productions must be new productions with PEI expenditures of at least $25,000 and have a commercial licence agreement.
 The fund provides a base rebate of 32% of eligible costs for work completed in PEI, with a 1% point for productions by PEI producers, or co-productions where the PEI producer has at least 25% control; and a Series Production Bonus of 2% for series productions completed in PEI.

 Provided by the Government of Prince Edward Island, the rebate supports the growth of Island businesses through a refundable labour rebate on incremental job creation.
 Employment growth must be linked to the development, expansion and/or commercialization of new products, processes and services that will be sold primarily beyond the borders of PEI.
 Provides a rebate up to 25% of eligible salaries and wages.
+Eligible salaries and wages are paid to PEI residents for incremental, full-time positions (1850 hours), and each position must have a gross wage of at least $35,000 per annum.

 A full-time position receiving labour cost funding from another government source is ineligible to receive funding for the same from the PEI Labour Rebate.